Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-Remember, your cat only needs 15 minutes of daily exercise to stay happy and healthy.
+Remember, your cat needs at least 30 minutes of total daily exercise to stay happy and healthy.
 It shouldn’t be hard to persuade your cat to get moving, but they might need some extra motivation.
 It’s always best to have toys that motivate your cat to play.

 Featured Image Credit: guvo59, Pixabay